hydrusnetwork/hydrus/docs/getting_started_searching.md

 ![](images/ac_dropdown.png)

-*   **favourite searches star**
+*   **system predicates**

-    Once you get experience with the client, have a play with this.
-Rather than leaving common search pages open, save them in here and load them up as needed.
-You will keep your client lightweight and save time.
+    Hydrus calls search terms _predicates_. 'system predicates', which search metadata other than simple tags, show on any search page with an empty autocomplete input.
+You can mix them into any search alongside tags.
+They are very useful, so try them out!

 *   **include current/pending tags**

-    Turn these on and off to control whether tag _search predicates_ apply to tags the exist, or limit just to those pending to be uploaded to a tag repository.
+    Turn these on and off to control whether tag _predicates_ apply to tags that exist, or those pending to be uploaded to a tag repository.
 Just searching 'pending' tags is useful if you want to scan what you have pending to go up to the PTR--just turn off 'current' tags and search `system:num tags > 0`.

 *   **searching immediately**

-    This controls whether a change to the search tags will instantly run the new search and get new results.
+    This controls whether a change to the list of current search predicates will instantly run the new search and get new results.
 Turning this off is helpful if you want to add, remove, or replace several heavy search terms in a row without getting UI lag.

 *   **[OR](getting_started_searching.md#or_searching)**